Solar for your business

 Are there any tax credits available?

 Tax incentives may vary over time.
 Consult with your tax consultant before making a purchase decision.
 They'll let you know the latest federal tax incentives and their possible benefit to you.

 How much do systems cost?

 System prices vary by size and technology.
 The more expensive systems are ones that integrate with concrete tile roofs.
 The least expensive ones are traditional framed modules mounted on the roof.
-Prices in the SMUD service generally range between $8 and $11 per watt.
-This is before taking tax credits and rebates into account.
+Prices in the SMUD service generally range between $8 and $11 per watt before tax credits and rebates.

 What is the likely payback on my investment, in terms of years?